lakeside763/lakeside763/README.md

 ### Hi there 👋

+I'm a Full-stack engineer with over 7 years of professional experience working on enterprise and startup projects.
+I'm passionate about building high-quality software.

 <!--
 **lakeside763/lakeside763** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.